 - Well-advertised: All listings are automatically sent to Google shopping and Bing shopping.
 This allows your products to be seen and purchased by a much wider audience.

 - Easy to use: The interface is easy to understand and straightforward.
 This lets you focus on all of the details that actually matter.

-- Limited customisation: You don’t have a lot of options available to you when it comes to placing your items on the store.
+- Limited customization: You don’t have a lot of options available to you when it comes to placing your items in the store.
 This makes it hard to stand out from the competition on the platform.

 - Fees can be confusing: While the base fees are really low, there are a number of tiers that you can opt into.
 The higher tiers open your product to additional channels, but Bonanza takes a higher percentage of sales as a commission.